ryonaldteofilo/LidarCarTracking/README.md

 ![6 Cars Tracking](https://media.giphy.com/media/XDXWXwmfKUJWz9w4G0/giphy.gif)

+(Note: In these demos, the LIDAR data is being streamed wirelessly using a Raspberry Pi.
+Thus, there will be some inconsistencies during tracking due to some data losses during streaming)

 ## How to use
 _It is recommended to read the thesis to understand the functionality of each code before using it_